Moving Frames: Difference and Differential-Difference Lagrangians: A brief summary of the building-blocks

 \subsection{Discrete moving frames}

-The discrete moving frame developed by Mansfield, Beffa and Wang \cite{mansfield2013discrete} and Beffa and Mansfield \cite{beffa2018discrete} can be thought of as a moving frame adapted to discrete base points.
-The Lie group action on $M$ is extended to the diagonal (left) action on the Cartesian product manifold \(\mathcal{M} = M^{N} \):
+The discrete moving frame developed by Mansfield, Mar\'{i} Beffa and Wang \cite{mansfield2013discrete} and Mar\'{i} Beffa and Mansfield \cite{maribeffa2018discrete} can be thought of as a moving frame adapted to discrete base points.
+The Lie group action on $M$ is extended to the diagonal (left) action on the Cartesian product manifold~$\mathcal{M} = M^{N} $:

-No assumptions are made about any relationship between the elements \(z_{1},...,z_{N}\).
+No assumptions are made about any relationship between the elements $z_{1},\dots,z_{N}$.

-\begin{Definition}[Discrete moving frames] Let \( G^{N} \) denote the Cartesian product of \(N\) copies of the group \( G\).
+\begin{Definition}[discrete moving frames] Let $ G^{N} $ denote the Cartesian product of $N$ copies of the group $ G$.
 A map

 is a right discrete moving frame if

 and a left discrete moving frame if